 The Fitbit Charge HR was the fitness tracker to beat in 2015.
-It wasn't only one of the best from the company - which also makes the Surge, Blaze and Alta - but one of the best dedicated trackers with heart-rate monitoring from any manufacturer.
+It wasn't only one of the best from the company - which also makes the Ionic, Blaze and Alta trackers - but one of the best dedicated trackers with heart-rate monitoring from any manufacturer.

-And now it's joined by its successor: the Fitbit Charge 2.
+Now it's been replaced by its successor: the Fitbit Charge 2.
 With a new design and extra features, does it make the best Fitbit even better?
 We've been living with one to find out.

 Fitbit Charge 2 review: Design